Operational and strategic risks

 (I) Climate and environmental risks

-The risk scenario with respect to climate and environmental matters is multi-faceted and covers brand issues, availability of food ingredients as well as costs that may arise as a result of political decisions.
-The development toward more environmentally conscious consumers, combined with the risk of an inability to be sufficiently fast at adapting the assortment to changed expectations, could lead to deteriorated competitiveness.
+The risk scenario with respect to climate and environmental matters is multi-faceted and covers availability of food ingredients, brand issues as well as costs that may arise as a result of political decisions.
+The development toward more conscious consumers, combined with the risk of an inability to be sufficiently fast at adapting the assortment to changed expectations, could weaken competitiveness.
 However, risks are also opportunities for those in the industry that are far ahead.
+More information about climate and environmental risks is provided in the Sustainability Report in the 2025 Annual and Sustainability Report.

 (J) Liability and trust risks

 Axfood is one of the leading players in Swedish food retail, and its ability to meet stakeholders’ expectations in terms of quality, transparency, and compliance with laws and standards as well as social and ethical norms is therefore crucial for maintaining a high level of credibility.
 Examples of issues dealt with on a daily basis include food safety, hygiene, the cold chain and product liability for products that could cause property damage or personal injury.
-Should a serious defect be discovered in any of these areas, there is a risk that the Group would be exposed to financial loss as well as damage to the brand.
+Should a serious defect arise in any of these areas, there is a risk that the Group would be exposed to financial loss as well as damage to the brand.
 Axfood works actively with these issues, for example, through extensive internal inspection programmes at stores and quality assurance of private label products.
 As part of the inspection programmes, stores conduct certain daily arrival controls and temperature controls in various parts of the store.
 Clear procedures are in place, such as for handling unpackaged foods to ensure that food hygiene is maintained and to uphold the integrity of the cold chain.
-Failures in the environmental area, such as having excessively high levels of pesticides in foods or unsuitable chemicals in other products, could undermine trust in Axfood’s brands, private label products and the Group’s various concepts.
 The quality assurance process of private label products involves imposing requirements on food and product safety during the manufacturing of goods.
 The contents of the products in the form of ingredients and additives, as well as sensory qualities such as taste experience, are reviewed and analysed for every individual product.
-To ensure Axfood’s competitiveness, it is important to continually develop the assortment according to customers’ needs and preferences, which for example may involve offering sustainable food, such as sustainability-labelled and organic products.
-Weak goal fulfilment in the area of sustainability could, over time, undermine customers’ trust in the Axfood brand and the various concepts.
+Axfood continuously develops its assortment based on customer needs and preferences, for example with regard to sustainability-labelled and organic products.

 (K) Pandemics